course page main image

 Entry Requirements

-Candidates require a good honours degree (2.1) plus some built environment experience or practical construction experience in heritage and conservation.
+Applicants are normally expected to have a minimum of a 2:1 honours degree (or above), or equivalent, plus some built environment experience or practical construction experience in heritage and conservation.

 If you do not fulfil the entry requirements for a Masters programme, you may register for a Postgraduate Certificate/Diploma initially.